geoapi-pt/main/res/readme.md

 To further update postal codes we must only download the ZIP file from the CTT website [here](https://www.ctt.pt/feapl_2/app/restricted/postalCodeSearch/postalCodeDownloadFiles.jspx) (we need to create an account, but it's free of charge) and put it into `/res/postal-codes/` directory, replacing the existing one.
 The code should do the rest, if the structure of the unzipped files remains the same.

-That zip file is unzipped in the directory `/res/postal-codes/` and it contains 3 CSV files with no headers, and still one file `leiame.txt`.
+That zip file is automatically unzipped in the directory `/res/postal-codes/` and it contains 3 CSV files with no headers, and still one file `leiame.txt`.
 The headers of the CSV files are present in `leiame.txt`.
+The code already processes automatically this information, if the structure of the files remains unchanged.